-- Both parties have an option to terminate the transaction on any Business Day, subject only to an agreed termination notice period.
-In the case of a standard open repo, this is no more than the conventional non-forward settlement period, ie T+0, T+1 or T+2.
-In the evergreen type of open repo, it is a longer agreed period. - Both parties have the right to request a change (re-rate) in the reporate on
+- Both parties have an option to in the form of a contractual right to unilaterally terminate the transaction on any Business Day, subject only to an agreed termination notice period.
+Neither party can refuse a valid call for termination by the other and neither party is under any obligation to the other continue the transaction.
+In the case of a standard open repo, this the notice period is no more than the conventional non-forward settlement period, ie T+0, T+1 or T+2.
+In the evergreen type of open repo, it is can be a longer agreed period. - Both parties have the right to request a change (re-rate) in the reporate on (1) any Business Day until the transaction is terminated or (2) any Business

-(1) any Business Day until the transaction is terminated or (2) any Business Day within an agreed period during the life of the transaction or (3) at any of an agreed series of dates, subject only to an agreed re-rate notice period.
+Day within an agreed period during the life of the transaction or (3) at any of an agreed series of dates, subject only to an agreed re-rate notice period.
 This notice period is usually the same as the termination notice period but does not need to be.
 If the other party refuses the request or agreement cannot be reached on a new rate, either party can terminate the transaction.
-It is possible for the reporate on an open reporto be linked to

-- an overnight, tom/next or spot/next interest rate index, which means it would change automatically each Business Day. - Repo interest is accrued daily without compounding.
-Interest can be paid on overnight (O/N)
+It is possible for the repo rate on an open repo to be linked to an overnight, tom/next or spot/next interest rate index, which means it would change automatically each Business Day.

-(1) the Repurchase Date, if the transaction is terminated, or (2) an agreed number of days after the last Business Day of each calendar month, while the transaction continues, or (3) on dates when the repo rate is changed.
+• Repo interest is accrued daily without compounding.
+Interest can be paid on (1) the Repurchase Date, if the transaction is terminated, or (2) an agreed number of days after the last Business Day of each calendar month, while the transaction continues, or (3) on dates when the repo rate is changed.
 See Guide 2.20-2.25 and 2.98-2.101.